GoswamiAbhinav/GoswamiAbhinav/README.md

 VI Solutions is an automation Company and a pioneer in providing Systems, Solutions and Products for a wide range of industries and applications.
-My internship experience here was splendid and lots of learning capabilities through Robotics, electronics and using the National Instruments Labview software had given me plenty of exposure through the technicalities of automation.
+My internship experience here was splendid and lots of learning capabilities through Robotics, electronics and using the National Instruments Labview software gave me plenty of exposure through the technicalities of automation.

 # Geography